Seirdy/seirdy.one/content/posts/two-types-of-privacy.md

 Amnesia
 : The most common amnesiac technique is clearing cookies.
 A more thorough technique is [using a disposable VM](https://www.whonix.org/wiki/Qubes/Disposables) that's erased and re-created between sessions.
 Rather than reduce or evade tracking, these measures reduce the persistence of trackers (and/or malware) that slip through other defenses.

 The list goes on.
 "TR versus TE" is an important perspective to have, but it isn't the only lens through which we should view privacy-enhancing techniques.
-Let's be mindful the TR/TE framework's limitations.
+Let's be mindful of the TR/TE framework's limitations.

 How to make privacy recommen&shy;dations {#how-to-make-privacy-recommendataions}
 ----------------------------------------